 We decided to get some “professional” photos taken as we were convinced that our western camera and photography skills are no match for Agra’s finest!
 In hindsight it was a great decision as they turned out amazing and he took similar photos on our own camera as well so double trouble.
 The best bit however also he directed the photos like he was Andy Warhol!

 Sir..
 One leg here and put arm around ma’am’s shoulder

 The Taj Mahal is indescribable.
 22 years and 25,000 worker’s efforts certainly gets you a sight to behold.
 I will let the pictures below tell their own story but I would seriously recommend seeing it for yourselves!

 The first surprise is to find out that it is a Mausoleum that houses the tomb of Mumtaz Mahal – favourite wife of Mughal Emperor Shah Jahan.
 (The same one who built the Red Fort in Delhi).
 Understanding that allows you to believe in the effort and details put into its design and finish.
 It is the ultimate love poem.

 After the Taj we visited the customary demonstration and sales pitch and after that spent a few hours at the Agra Fort, which offered really good long distance views of the Taj from its battlements and across the Yamuna River.

 There were numerous motifs in the fort that we would see again throughout Rajasthan and beyond.
 Inner Gateways, Gates at 90 degree angles to the ramps to not allow Elephants to gain momentum when charging .
 Numerous courtyards, gardens and embrasures were to be found also.

-Next up was the drive back to the big smoke (Delhi) and some dinner at a local hotel (more dhal) before we packed up our circus and prepared for the next day and the train to Jaipur – the Pink City.
+Next up was the drive back to the big smoke (Delhi) and some dinner at a local hotel (more dhal) before we packed up our circus and prepared for the next day and the train journey to the Pink City of Jaipur.